 See the paper at: https://drive.google.com/file/d/0B_iJfIsJ4GB0dUVXNDdubzJpbkE/view?usp=sharing

-Check out the website for our trip to Rwanda in May of 2013.
-You can see a gallery of images from the trip!
+Check out the following videos for information about preparing for, and a student’s perspective on, our trip to Rwanda in May of 2013.
+You can also see a gallery of images from the trip!

 Julio Rivera wrote a feature article in Etiqueta Negra on systematics, biodiversity, and discovering new species of Mantodea.

 Wieland, F. 2013.
 The phylogenetic system of Mantodea (Insecta: Dictyoptera). – Species, Phylogeny & Evolution 3,1: 3-222.

 Praying mantises (Mantodea) are a charismatic group of raptorial insects.
 Their main distribution encompasses the tropical and subtropical regions of the world where they have conquered almost every habitat including the sandy deserts.
 Mantodea are well-known to the public.
 Their highly moveable heads and an impressive appearance, ranging from conspicuously colourful to well-camouflaged and plant-like, add to their popularity.

 Despite their often fantastic looks and interesting behaviour, Mantodea have been mostly neglected by science in the past century.
 A renaissance of praying mantis research by both molecular and morphological means has recently started to contribute immensely to our understanding of these fascinating insects and their evolution.

 This volume presents the first phylogenetic analysis of Mantodea based exclusively on an extensive morphological dataset comprising the description and detailed discussion of 152 morphological characters for 122 species from the greater part of the taxonomical subgroups.
 Observations on fossil mantises, postembryonic development, and sexual dimorphism are considered for tracing character evolution, and the results are compared with the latest molecular findings.